-The City issued a RFQ to select consultants for six Type A Projects; two of the projects are for design of the improvements recommended thru Task Orders No. 4 & 5 of this project (see also Items 5 & 8 below).
+The City issued a RFQ to select consultants for six Type A Projects; two of the projects are for design of the improvements recommended thru Task Orders No. 4 & 5 of this project (see also Items 4 & 7 below).
 The City received RFQ submittals and the Award Letters were sent out in February 2017.

-2. Barge Dock Project:
+2. Barge Dock Project (Construction):

 - The August 2012 contract with LJA (RVE) for \$309,870.00, defined their scope as a forensic assessment of the barge dock and the adjacent sloped seawall to pursue improvements identified in the 2012 CIP.
 The scope also included collaboration with the Barge Dock stakeholders to determine if the Barge Dock should continue to function as designed or if additional uses should be considered.
 The future CIP Funds identified at that time totaled \$8,350,000.
 The first phase of the assessment was completed by LJA (RVE) and they requested to move forward with the Wave Load Analysis and Structural Stability Analysis.
 However, because the Barge Dock usage will not change, the City decided to not pursue the Wave Load Analysis and Structural Analysis. - The improvements originally were planned to include raising the elevation of the barge dock by 2', constructing a relief platform to prevent the new fill from surcharging the existing bulkhead, developing a stepped terrace area to reduce wave run-up onto the adjacent roadways during storms, and developing additional parking and other amenities. - As of 2015, it was recommended that the deficiencies be corrected, and the major alterations be deferred to allow for more critical flood protection upgrades. - August of 2015, Engineering Services initiated discussions with LJA (RVE), and developed a scope of work for repairs to address deficiencies identified during the condition assessment.
 Any further betterments to the barge dock are being put on hold until requirements can be better defined. - The City received a final condition assessment report from the LJA (RVE).
-A proposal was also received and approved, and negotiations were finalized for the design phase services to make repairs to the barge dock (2016). - The project was bid twice, and currently pending approval and award by City Council. - The first bids were significantly over budget due to ambiguities that were clarified on the second bid. - Second bid opening held on November 8, 2017; six bids were received. - Grace Paving & Construction, Inc., was the lowest responsive and responsible contractor with a base bid of \$466,115.01. - o Including the 2 additive alternates brings the total bid to \$553,199.17.
+A proposal was also received and approved, and negotiations were finalized for the design phase services to make repairs to the barge dock (2016). - The project was bid twice, and currently pending approval and award by City Council. - The first bids were significantly over budget due to ambiguities that were clarified on the second bid. - Second bid opening held on November 8, 2017; six bids were received. - Grace Paving & Construction, Inc., was the lowest responsive and responsible contractor with a base bid of \$466,115.01. - Including the 2 additive alternates brings the total bid to \$553,199.17.

-- Engineering Services recommended award of the base bid and both additive alternates to Grace Paving & Construction, Inc. at the 01/15/17 Type A Board meeting. - Type A Board approved scope of improvements and recommending selected contractor. - Construction contract approved by City Council on 02/13/18. - Pre-construction meeting scheduled for 03/15/18. - Construction started on 03/26/18. - Contractor and Construction Inspection staff coordinating with ABC staff to coordinate access to the Barge Dock during special events. - A change order for the addition of some drainage work was issued, with a revised completion date of mid-July.
+- Engineering Services recommended award of the base bid and both additive alternates to Grace Paving & Construction, Inc. at the 01/15/17 Type A Board meeting. - Type A Board approved scope of improvements and recommending selected contractor. - Construction contract approved by City Council on 02/13/18. - Pre-construction meeting scheduled for 03/15/18. - Construction started on 03/26/18. - Contractor and Construction Inspection staff coordinating with ABC staff to coordinate access to the Barge Dock during special events. - A change order for the addition of some drainage work was issued, with a revised completion date of mid-July. - Construction substantially complete on 07/30/18. - A change order to install additional speed humps was executed in August 2018; speed humps and all punch-list items anticipated to be finished in September 2018 (project final completion). - The Barge Dock is currently open for parking.

-3. McGee Beach Re-nourishment/ Boat Basin Dredging Project:
+3. McGee Beach Re-nourishment/ Boat Basin Dredging Project (Approval Process):